Notes to the Financial Statements (unaudited)

 2. Summary of significant accounting policies

-These financial statements have been prepared in accordance with Treasury Board accounting policies stated below, which are based on Canadian generally accepted accounting principles for the public sector.
-The presentation and results using the stated accounting policies do not result in any significant differences from Canadian generally accepted accounting principles.
+These financial statements have been prepared using the Government's accounting policies stated below, which are based on Canadian public sector accounting standards.
+The presentation and results using the stated accounting policies do not result in any significant differences from Canadian public sector accounting standards.

 The significant accounting policies are as follows:

-The Department is financed by the Government of Canada through Parliamentary appropriations.
-Appropriations provided to the Department do not parallel financial reporting according to generally accepted accounting principles for the public sector since appropriations are primarily based on cash flow requirements.
-Consequently, items recognized in the Statement of Operations and the Statement of Financial Position are not necessarily the same as those provided through appropriations from Parliament.
-Note 4 provides a high-level reconciliation between the bases of reporting.
+The Department is financed by the Government of Canada through Parliamentary authorities.
+Financial reporting of authorities provided to the Department do not parallel financial reporting according to generally accepted accounting principles since authorities are primarily based on cash flow requirements.
+Consequently, items recognized in the Statement of Operations and Departmental Net Financal Position and in the Statement of Financial Position are not necessarily the same as those provided through authorities from Parliament.
+Note 3 provides a reconciliation between the bases of reporting.
+The planned results amounts in the Statement of Operations are the amounts reported in the future-oriented financial statements included in the 2011-12 Report on Plans and Priorities.

 (b) Net cash provided by Government

 The Department operates within the Consolidated Revenue Fund (CRF), which is administered by the Receiver General for Canada.
-All cash received by the Department is deposited to the CRF and all cash disbursements made by the Department are paid from the CRF.
-The net cash provided by Government is the difference between all cash receipts and all cash disbursements including transactions with departments of the federal government.
+All cash received by the Department is deposited to the CRF, and all cash disbursements made by the Department are paid from the CRF.
+The net cash provided by Government is the difference between all cash receipts and all cash disbursements, including transactions between departments of the Government.

 (c) Due from the Consolidated Revenue Fund (CRF)

-The amounts are the result of timing differences between when a transaction affects authorities and when it is processed through the CRF.
-Amounts due from the CRF represent the net amount of cash that the Department is entitled to draw from the CRF without further appropriations.
+Amounts due from or to the CRF are the result of timing differences at year-end between when a transaction affects authorities and when it is processed through the CRF.
+Amounts due from the CRF represent the net amount of cash that the Department is entitled to draw from the CRF without further authorities to discharge its liabilities.

 - Revenues are derived from the provision of advisory, litigation and legislative services provided by Department of Justice's law practitioners and they are recognized in the year the services are rendered.
 These revenues are based on legal services rates approved annually by Treasury Board in accordance with the Common Services Policy, for non-appropriated mandatory legal services to Government departments and agencies as well as legal services to Crown corporations and non-federal and international organizations.